ebanx/woocommerce-gateway-ebanx/readme.txt

 **Want to do a Test Drive?**

-Our demonstrations allow you to create a payment as customer would and to explore all the plugin features **without having to install**.
-Access the [Demo Store](https://www.ebanxdemo.com/) for your own first-hand experience or [request a personal demonstration via phone](https://app.hubspot.com/meetings/ebanx-ronaldo/schedule-call) with a Business Development Executive.
+Our demonstrations allow you to create a payment as a customer would and to explore all the plugin features **without having to install it**.
+Access the [Demo Store](https://www.ebanxdemo.com/) for your own first-hand experience.

 Looking for more detailed information?
 Visit our [Developer’s Academy](https://www.ebanx.com/business/en/developers/) for step-by-step guides, API references, and integration options or [call a Business Development Executive](https://app.hubspot.com/meetings/ebanx-ronaldo/schedule-call).